SEO vs CRO: Which One Should You Focus On?

-But, you open your analytics and notice a good number of clicks but less conversions.
+But, you open your analytics and notice a good number of clicks but not as many conversions.
 What could be the possible reason for this?

 Well, poor user interaction is the answer.
 Or, we could say the poor website optimization.
 Conversion might not be an end part of the funnel but it is definitely an irreplaceable part.

 But, the question remains intact; Are CRO and SEO friends or rivals?

 The following Twitter thread will give you an idea of the conflict further.

 In this article, I will try my best to help you find the right answer to the above question.

 What is CRO?